 Auto front side windows and vehicle front windscreen are all subject to glass tinting restrictions in the UK.

 Most vehicle manufacturers produce modern vehicles with a slight window tint.
 It gets added to the glasses as standard when they build the cars.
 Adding extra tint could mean the glass windows fail the legal requirement for window tinting in the UK.

 The front windscreen and the two door windows either side of the driver must have the legal amount of tint.
 Having a vehicle with heavy tinted windows at the front is risking prosecution by the police.

-There is no specific tinting car windows law for any of the rear passenger glass windows.
+There is no specific legal limit for tinting car windows on any of the rear passenger glass windows.
 Likewise, the car tinted windows law does not apply to the vehicle rear windscreen.

 Note: There are two variants for the legal window tint of the front windshield and front side glasses in the United Kingdom.

 In this case the car front windscreen and both front side window glasses must all let through at least 70% of light on vehicles first used before 1st of April 1985.

 In this case the front windscreen glass must let through at least 75% of light on vehicles first used on, or after, the 1st of April 1985.
 Similarly, the two front side windows must let through at least 70% of light.

 UK car tinted windows law has several conditions attached to it.
 It is illegal to fit any incorrect level of tinted glass to a vehicle in the United Kingdom.
 It is also against the law to sell the wrong tint of glass or sell a vehicle which already has the illegal glass fitted.

 The reason why the police enforce the UK window tinting law is for road safety.
 Heavy or dark tinted car glass can impede driver visibility.
 The breach of auto window tinting rules may be a contributing factor for some road traffic accidents.

 Drivers need to see where they are going especially at dawn and dusk.
 This is even more important when driving in adverse weather conditions.
 Dim window tints can restrict your ability to see the most vulnerable road users.
 These could include cyclists and pedestrians in low lighting areas.